Soleta Homes

 Solar thermal

-Roof-mounted solar collectors for domestic hot water and space heating support.
-Reduces the load on the heat pump during spring and autumn.
+Roof-mounted solar collectors for domestic hot water and heating support.
+They reduce the heat pump load in spring and autumn.
+They are most effective at latitudes with consistent spring and autumn sun.

 04